cyschneck/centerline-width/README.md

 30.037674,-92.868536,30.037506,-92.867432
 30.037702,-92.868533,30.037525,-92.867430
 ```
+Output: A csv file `data/river_coords.csv` with the headers llat, llon, rlat, rlon

 ### Return Latitude/Longitude Coordinates of Centerline
-Return a list of lists for each latitude/longtiude coordinate of the centerline
+Return a list of tuples for each latitude/longtiude coordinate of the centerline
 ```
 centerlineLatitudeLongitude(csv_data=None, optional_cutoff=None)
 ```